safecrossroads/technologyandchoice.com/_posts/2018-12-07-qanon-my-predictions.md

 >• (c) The answer to the second part will be “No.”

-So we not live in intersting times?
+Do we not live in intersting times?

 John Ferguson

 7 December 2018

 technologyandchoice.com